 To fulfill this important role, library and information education must equip graduates and life-long learners with:

 - the core knowledge, skills and generic attributes to deliver the highest-quality library and information services;

 - evidence-based practitioner research that underpins knowledge development;

 - an understanding of the importance of advocacy, information and digital literacies;

 - the skills to promote and defend the ethical values and importance of library and information services to the community;

-- an understanding and appreciation of the information and learning needs of clients of library and information services;
+- an understanding and appreciation of the information and learning needs of community members of library and information services;

-- an understanding of the characteristics of the dynamic environment in which they and their clients operate;
+- an understanding of the characteristics of the dynamic environment in which they and their community members participate;

 - an understanding of the sector and its importance to the nation so they can contribute to the ongoing development and improvement of the profession;

-- an appreciation of the historical background which has formed the current information environment;
+- an appreciation of the historical and cultural background which has formed the current information environment;

-- an understanding of the importance of research activity within the profession to encourage the expansion and diversification of its knowledge base;
+- an understanding of the importance of research activities within the profession to encourage the expansion and diversification of its knowledge base; and

 - a commitment to lifelong learning and professional development undertaken in partnership with employers, educators and training providers.

-As a standards body, ALIA has a responsibility to ensure the availability of high-quality educational programs both as a basis for professional practice and as a means of ongoing professional development.
-To this end, ALIA works collaboratively with educators, employers and training providers to promote and encourage continuous improvement in the education of library and information professionals, institutional support for library and information courses and the contribution of practitioner expertise to courses offered at entry-level to the profession and for ongoing professional development.
+ALIA has a responsibility as a standards and compliance body to ensure the available education courses are high-quality accredited programs, both as a basis for professional practice and as a means of ongoing professional development, and to foster forward looking and dynamic educational opportunities for library and information professionals.
+To this end, ALIA works collaboratively with educators, students, employers and training providers to promote and encourage continuous improvement in the education of library and information professionals, institutional support for library and information courses and the contribution of practitioner expertise to courses and for ongoing professional development.